jaclu/tmux-packet-loss/README.md

 ## Verified to work in the following environments

-Tested to make sure ps and ping params are interpreted correctly
+Tested to make sure ps and ping parameters are interpreted correctly

 `MacOS`
 `Linux`